 - Physical 2FA key (most secure)

 And since a 2FA key requires you to purchase a physical key, that leaves the authenticator app as the best free option to use here.
-Here are the four apps that are worth downloading.
+Here’s how to secure the Google Authenticator app or, if you prefer, move to a secure alternative.

 Use the links above to jump down to a specific section or continue to scroll.
 Let’s dive in!

-There are quite a few apps that offer what is known as time-based one time passcodes, or “TOTP” for short.
+There are quite a few good alternatives to Google Authenticator that offer what is known as time-based one time passcodes, or “TOTP” for short.

-While it’s a fairly simple app, its function is incredibly important to your online security, so that means it’s equally important that you choose the right one.
-And thankfully, it’s not too difficult to transfer your Google Authenticator codes to a new app.
+While it’s a fairly simple app, its function is vital to your online security, so that means it’s equally important that you choose the right one.
+And thankfully, it’s not too difficult to transfer your Google Authenticator codes to a new app

 Here are the three best options to choose from, with screenshots and reasons why.